-Royal Australian Navy to trial innovative Australian designed ViDAR payload for Naval Unmanned Aircraft Systems (NUAS) operations
+Royal Australian Navy to trial innovative Australian designed ViDAR payload for Naval Uncrewed Aircraft Systems (NUAS) operations

 Published on: September 2015

 Sentient has confirmed the procurement of its ViDAR (Visual Detection And Ranging) wide area maritime detection software by Insitu Pacific Ltd which is to be utilised and trialled by the Royal Australian Navy (RAN) on their specially configured Scan Eagle unmanned aircraft system (UAS)